AndrewJohnBenjamin/movie-book/README.md

 # MovieBook

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
-Welcome to the movie book.
+Welcome to the movie book!
 A web interface into the public [TMDB Api](https://www.themoviedb.org/documentation/api?language=en-US).
 The interface allows for searching for movies, tv shows and people and also allows being able to browse content relevant to that person/Tv show/movie.

 Future versions will include the ability to watch trailers, browse stills as well as the ability to view Tv seasons and other collections provided by the api.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

 ## Development server